TTT-2/docs/docs/developers/basics/creating-an-addon.md

 While TTT2 is still compatible with old TTT items, it has its own item loader.
 Items for TTT2 have to be placed inside `lua/terrortown/entities/items/`.

-#### Themes
+#### VSkins

-Themes are an easy way of changing the appearance of the vgui elements.
-They are automatically loaded if placed inside `lua/terrortown/themes/`.
+VSkins are an easy way of changing the appearance of the vgui elements.
+They are automatically loaded if placed inside `lua/terrortown/vskins/`.
+A more in depth documenation can be found in the [vskin](/developers/content-creation/vskin/) section.

 #### Events